Men’s Mental Health Month: Breaking the Stigma & Finding Strength

 🔥 Breaks down harmful stereotypes

-🔥 Encourages men to prioritizeheir well-being.
+🔥 Encourages men to prioritize well-being.

-Keep reading to discover how you can be part of this important movement – because when men speak up, lives change.
+Keep reading to discover how you can be part of this important movement, because when men speak up, lives change.

 Why Men’s Mental Health Month Matters

-• 1 in 5 men develop a mental health issue in their lifetime (ADAA).
+- 1 in 5 men develop a mental health issue in their lifetime (ADAA).

-• Men are 3.5x more likely to die by suicide than women (AFSP).
+- Men are 3.5x more likely to die by suicide than women (AFSP).

-• Only 36% of men seek help for mental health struggles (NIMH).
+- Only 36% of men seek help for mental health struggles (NIMH).

 Society often teaches men to “tough it out,” but real strength comes from vulnerability and self-care.